loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

 You might have noticed that the chat bubble is LoyJoy-branded.
-Adjust it by inserting your own chat bubble.
+Adjust it by inserting your chat bubble.

 <p align="center">